Mg131209/dotfiles/README.md

 # Usage
 ```
 stow <config>
-## user --rebase to adopt other configs
+## use --rebase to adopt other configs
 ```
 # Dependenys
 ## hypr